JosephCrispell/JosephCrispell.github.io/_posts/2017-10-11-things-to-remember.md

 ---

-Today I am on the train to Belfast to meet with collaborators at the
-<a href="https://www.afbini.gov.uk/">AFBINI</a>.
-To pass the time I am taking advantage of
-the free wifi to add a post to store some useful pieces of code I always forget.
+Today I am on the train to Belfast to meet with collaborators at the [AFBINI](https://www.afbini.gov.uk/).
+To pass the time I am taking advantage of the free wifi to add a post to store some useful pieces of code I always forget.💡

 I am always forgetting simple coding solutions that I need often; I constantly find myself googling something I had looked up just a few days before and the top links are always purple (visited).

-Below are some of the commands that I most frequently forget, although I find them extremely
+Below are some of the commands that I most frequently forget, although I find them extremely useful: 🤔
-useful:

 - Unpacking a file whose name ends with ".tar.gz" in Ubuntu